maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 It would be interesting to introduce isomorphism testing to the local multiway system, as it will allow for a much better understanding of how branches combine at the local level.
-This isomorphism testing can be done by starting with a subset of spacelike separated expressions.
+This isomorphism testing can be done by starting with a subset of spacelike-separated expressions.
 We can then consider a pair of singleway evolutions starting from these expressions (events in them will be subsets of the entire multiway evolution).
 Let's then consider the final states of these spacelike evolutions.